WSU hosts former New York Times executive editor for 47th Murrow Symposium

 Baquet believes that young reporters will shape the future of journalism.

-Now retired from the executive editor position at the Times, Baquet heads a Local Investigations Fellowship through The New York Times, which helps journalists produce quality investigative work based on their state or region.
+Now retired from the executive editor position at the New York Times, Baquet heads a Local Investigations Fellowship through the Times, which helps journalists produce quality investigative work based on their state or region.

 “I love journalism in all of its forms, but I love reporting most,” Baquet said.
 “Some of the greatest fun and most profound moments of my life have taken place with a notebook.”